General Security Configuration

 Protect Secrets

-Prevent sensitive data, such as usernames, passwords, licence keys and other secrets, from being stored as plain text in application configuration files.
+Prevent sensitive data, such as usernames, passwords, license keys and other secrets, from being stored as plain text in application configuration files.
 Use key value secret storage to dynamically load sensitive data from a secure secret manager.

 Sanitise Responses